Tibule12/AutoPromote/docs/TIKTOK_RESUBMISSION_CHECKLIST.md

 - If using the mock frontend, paste the generated authorize URL into the browser to display the consent screen.

 1:10-1:30 — TikTok consent screen
-- Show the TikTok consent UI with the requested scopes visible (user.info.basic, video.upload, analytics.read).
+- Show the TikTok consent UI with the requested scopes visible (user.info.profile, video.upload, video.publish, video.data).
 - Highlight the scopes in the screen recording.

 1:30-1:45 — Accept consent and capture auth code